VNG-Realisatie/nlx/helm/README.md

 ### Acceptance environment

-All changes pushed to the master branch are deployed to this enviroment.
+All changes pushed to the master branch are deployed to this environment.
 No NLX directory or Inway is exposed outside the Kubernetes cluster.

 *Charts: brp, haarlem, rdw, saas-org-x, shared*